NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 The GDC API accepts project metadata in JSON and TSV formats for the purpose of creating entities in the GDC Data Model.
 This includes clinical and biospecimen metadata such as disease name and stage, patient age, sample type, and certain details about the types of data collected.
 Upon successful data submission and project release, this metadata is indexed and becomes available for queries by data users via the GDC Data Portal and the GDC API.
 See [GDC Data Model](#gdc-data-model) (below) for information on accepted metadata elements and instructions for obtaining templates for metadata submission.

+##### Content-Type Header

+JSON is the default format for metadata submission.
+Submission API calls with JSON payloads should include the HTTP header `Content-Type: application/json`.
+Requests with TSV payloads must instead include the header `Content-Type: text/tsv`.

 #### BCR XML

 While JSON and TSV are the recommended formats for submitting metadata, the GDC API can also extract metadata elements from BCR XML files.
 Users wishing to submit metadata as BCR XML must contact GDC User Services and ensure that appropriate element mapping is in place before initiating XML submission.